Braesemann/FounderPersonalities/README.md

       - How many founders the startup has (“org_numfounders”)
       - Combination of founder personality types (“combo”)
       - Personality percentile scores
-      - Whether or not the startup was successful (“success”)
       - (“success_bought”)
       - (“success_sold”)
       - (“success_IPO”)